 A minimum of 60 credit hours is required and at least 30 of those hours must be taken in courses which require a letter grade for evaluation.
-It is expected that a student should have at least twelve hours outside of the major field.
-At least 15 hours must be in courses outside of the medical or dental curriculum.
 No more than fifteen credits may be counted for research and dissertation.
-Physiology 205, 206, 207, 251, Biochemistry 201, and Ethics in the Biomedical Sciences INT 220 are required for all students.
-Registration in and attendance at seminar (Physiology 298-299) are required during all semesters of enrollment for all graduate students.
-All students will be required to present a seminar at least once a year.
+Registration in and attendance at seminar (Physio 299) and Journal Club (Physio 290) are required during all semesters of enrollment for all graduate students.
+All students will be required to present a seminar at the end of their tenure.
 A maximum of four credits for seminar will be counted toward the degree.

 The faculty considers teaching an important part of academic training.
-As a rule, after the first year, students will be expected to participate as teaching assistants in medical, nursing, dental, or allied health courses offered by the Department.
+After passing the qualifying exam students will be expected to participate as teaching assistants in medical, nursing, dental, or allied health courses offered by the Department.
 Teaching assignments will be made before the beginning of each academic year.
 During the second and third years, students may be responsible for lecture and laboratory attendance, supervised presentation of a portion of lecture and/or laboratory material, administration of exams, grading of quizzes, participation in review and discussion sessions, and tutoring as assigned by the course director.